stanfordjournalism/stanford-progj-2020/docs/python/remote_files.md

 ## Usage

-In the below example, we download the [animals.csv][] sample data to a local file.
+In the below example, we use `requests` to download the [animals.csv][] sample data to a local file.

 [animals.csv]: https://raw.githubusercontent.com/stanfordjournalism/stanford-progj-2020/master/data/animals.csv